vickymolokh/between_abyssal_skies/README.md

 # Between Abyssal Skies
 The setting lore of the world Between Abyssal Skies.
+The materials can be viewed in readable form [at the main page](https://vickymolokh.github.io/between_abyssal_skies/).
-See index.html for the main materials, LICENSE.md file for appropriate info.
+See the LICENSE.md file for appropriate info before downloading the raw files.